carlyf15/dsc-mod-1-project-v2-1-online-ds-sp-000/README.md

 ### Navigating the repo
 ---

-All my code is in the student.ipynb - it is quite a long document but is marked clearly.
+All my code is located within in the student.ipynb - it is quite a long document but is marked clearly.

 ### Questions posed & Conclusions
 ---

-### Future Recommendations
+### Future Recommendations to Microsoft

 <lo>
     <li> Further investigate streaming vs. theater budget</li>